Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport: Introduction

 Further complexities arise when the quantization of the bound levels in the vortex cores is investigated, with the possible emergence of the superclean regime: in single-band superconductors the quantitative values of $\rhoff$ can be used as a marker of the superclean/clean regime \cite{golosovsky1996}.
-However in multiband superconductors the mixing of the bands contributions, with the addition of partial cancelling effects \cite{ogawa2023a} whenever charge carriers of opposite signs are involved, leads to values for $\rhoff$ nominally pertaining to moderately clean regime even in systems like FeSe where the superclean limit is expected to be reached \cite{okada2021}.
+However in multiband superconductors the mixing of the bands contributions, with the addition of partially canceling effects \cite{ogawa2023a} whenever charge carriers of opposite signs are involved, leads to values for $\rhoff$ nominally pertaining to moderately clean regime even in {11-}systems like FeSe where the superclean limit is expected to be reached \cite{okada2021}.

-The flux-flow resistivity has been used in other superconductors to evaluate the coherence length $\xi$.
-However, IBS exhibit Pauli-limited upper critical fields \cite{tarantini2011}, which flattens the temperature $T$ dependence of $B_{c2}(T)$ by decreasing $T$.
-This property makes difficult the determination of $\xi$, which instead is related to the so-called orbital upper critical field $\Borb=\Phi_0/(2\pi\xi^2$).
+The {flux flow} resistivity has been used in other superconductors to evaluate the Ginzburg-Landau coherence length $\xi$.
+However, IBS exhibit Pauli limited upper critical fields $\Bpau$ \cite{tarantini2011}, which flattens the temperature ($T$) dependence of $B_{c2}(T)$ by decreasing $T$.
+This property makes the determination of $\xi$ difficult, which instead is related to the so-called orbital upper critical field ${\Borb=\Phi_0/(2\pi\xi^2}$) \cite{tinkham1996} ($\Phi_0$ is the magnetic flux quantum).
 The evaluation of $\xi$ is made even more complex by the multiple superconducting order parameters coexisting in IBS.

-The framework for the correct determination of the main superconducting parameters from $\rhoff$ is then rather complicated in IBS, since all the peculiar elements of their electronic structure must be taken into account.
-In this work we study the microwave flux flow resistivity of \fst epitaxial films to (i) assess whether the multiband superconductivity manifests in the $\rhoff(B)$ dependence, differently from what observed in single crystals \cite{okada2015}, (ii) shed light on the $\Borb$ temperature dependence, and (iii) explore the degree of quantization of bound levels in the vortex cores exhibited by this IBS.
+The framework for the correct determination of the main superconducting parameters from $\rhoff$ is then rather {complex} in IBS, since all the peculiar elements of their electronic structure must be taken into account.
+In this work we study the microwave {flux flow} resistivity of \fst epitaxial films to (i) explore the degree of quantization of bound levels in the vortex cores exhibited by this IBS, (ii) shed light on the $\Borb$ temperature dependence, and (iii) assess whether the multiband superconductivity manifests in $\rhoff(B,T)$, and if differences exist with respect to observations in single crystals \cite{okada2015}.